EdmundBenedict/lordcephei.github.io/pages/fpintrotut.md

 ### _Tutorial_

-To get started, create a new working directory and move into it, here we will call it "si".
+To get started, create a new working directory and move into it; here we will call it "si".
-Then copy the silicon init file _init.si_{: style="color: green"} from the source directory to your working directory

     $ mkdir si
     $ cd si
-    $ cp lm/doc/demos/qsgw-si/init.si .

-Or alternatively cut and paste the contents of the box below to _init.si_{: style="color: green"}.
+Now cut and paste the contents of the box below to _init.si_{: style="color: green"}.

     # Init file for Silicon
     LATTICE